proper-testing/proper-testing.github.io/tutorials/PropEr_testing_with_search_strategies.md

 steps.
 This means that for long paths the steps in it mostly cancel each other out (one step left and one step right is equivalent with taking no steps at all).
 Another issue is that the input for each test is generated independently from all other tests.
-That means that already explored areas are covered again, even if they lead away from the exit are explored again.
-Ideally we want to learn from the paths that we took before and use them to construct one that leads the player to the exit.
+That means that already explored areas are covered again;
+even if they lead away from the exit are explored again.
+Ideally, we want to learn from the paths that we already explored and use them to construct ones that lead the player to the exit.

 ## Targeted Property-Based Testing
-PropEr provides an enhanced form of random property-based testing (PBT) called targeted PBT where the input generation is not completely random anymore but guided by a search strategy.
-Instead of generating inputs independent from each other the search strategy uses information gathered by previous tests in form of utility values, to generate the next input.
+PropEr provides an enhanced form of random property-based testing (PBT) called _targeted property-based testing_ where the input generation is not completely random anymore but guided by a search strategy.
+Instead of generating inputs which are independent from each other, the search strategy uses information gathered by previous tests in form of _utility values_, to generate the next input.
 The user can then instruct the search strategy to either maximize or minimize these utility values.

 The general structure of a property that can be tested with targeted PBT looks as follow:

 {% highlight erlang %}
     prop_Target() ->                           % Try to check a property
-  ?FORALL_TARGETED(Input, Generator,        % by using a search strategy
-                   begin                    % for the input generation.
+      ?FORALL_TARGETED(Input, Generator,       % by using a search strategy begin                   % for the input generation.
                          UV = SUT:run(Input),  % Do so by running SUT with Input ?MAXIMIZE(UV),        % and maximize its Utility Value UV < Threshold        % up to some Threshold. end)).
 {% endhighlight %}

 We can specify the search strategy PropEr is supposed in the options given to `proper:quickcheck(Prop, Options)`.
 For example, to use [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing), the default search strategy of PropEr we test a property with the following call:

 {% highlight erl %}
-15> proper:quickcheck(prop_Target(), [{search_strategy, simulated_annealing}, {search_steps, 1000}]).
+    proper:quickcheck(prop_Target(), [{search_strategy, simulated_annealing}, {search_steps, 1000}]).
 {% endhighlight %}

-The `search_steps` options specifies how many search steps PropEr uses.
+The `search_steps` option specifies how many search steps PropEr uses.
 This option is independent from the `numtest` option that PropEr uses for random testing.
 The default values for `search_strategy` is `simulated_annealing` and the default value for `search_steps` is `1000`, like in the example above (we could for example omit the `search_strategy` option if we use simulated annealing).

 PropEr constructs all definitions that the search strategy requires automatically.
 In the case of simulated annealing this means that a neighborhood function is constructed, a function that produces a random instance of the input that is similar (in the neighborhood) to a given input instance.